zachmccabe/zachmccabe.github.io/_beijing/bts/style-guide.md

 **This is a reference book.** The reader should be able to easily navigate info, and to hop back-and-forth without thinking about it.

-(It's like an offline internet.
-Perfect for travelers in China.)

 ### Tone